AnsdoShip/magic-ling-pixel-dungeon-part1/README.md

 ## Special Thanks
-[IntelliJ IDEA](https://zh.wikipedia.org/zh-hans/IntelliJ_IDEA) is an IDE that maximizes the productivity of developers in all aspects, and is suitable for JVM platform languages。
+[IntelliJ IDEA](https://zh.wikipedia.org/zh-hans/IntelliJ_IDEA) is an IDE that maximizes the productivity of developers in all aspects, and is suitable for JVM platform languages.

 [<img src="core/src/main/assets/jetbrains-variant-3.png" width="200"/>](https://www.jetbrains.com/?from=mlpd)